 ● ice cream a la mode served with warm apple pie filling

-● apple pies
+● handheld apple pies, also called apple hand pies

 ● on bowls of oatmeal